What is "mandatory insurance"? What is "two-way insurance"? And what should you do if you can't get insurance?

 In Quebec, all insurance companies offer the same type of private insurance using the "Quebec Policy Form."

 There are two sections to the policy form.
 Section A covers civil liability (explained below).
 Every car owner must have Section A insurance.
 Section B covers damage to your own car.
 You can decide whether to take Section B coverage or not.

 Section A: Required

-All Quebecers who own a car must have at least $50,000 of insurance for reponsibility for damage and injuries (in Canada and the United States).
+In Quebec, all car owners must have at least $50,000 of insurance for responsibility for damage and injuries (in Canada and the United States).
 This is also called "civil liability" insurance.